edgio-docs/edgio-docs/guides/routing.md

 ## Configuration

-To define routes for the Moovweb XDN, create a `routes.js` file in the root of your project.
+To define routes for {{ PRODUCT_NAME }}, create a `routes.js` file in the root of your project.
 You can override the default path to the router by setting the `routes` key in `xdn.config.js`.

 The `routes.js` file should export an instance of `@xdn/core/router/Router`: